Varroa Mite Management in our Beehives

-Customers have recently contacted us, concerned about the use of chemical miticides in our hives and the possible contamination of our honey.
+Customers have recently contacted us, expressing concerns about the use of chemical miticides in our hives and the potential contamination of our honey.

 That concern is valid, and the following article has been written to advise our customers about our Varroa mite management practices.